PascalBourdier/puppet-arptables/README.md

 This module makes use of the Puppet Type System and EPP templates, so it only works in 3.7 when the future parser is enabled.

-It configures direct routing on RedHat using arptables_jf.
+On RedHat, in a direct routing load balancer setup, this module configures direct routing on real servers using arptables_jf.

-With its default settings this module will overwrite `/etc/rc.d/rc.local`.
-Set `manage_ip_alias` to false to prevent this.
+This module manages `/etc/sysconfig/arptables`.
+With its default settings, it will also add ip aliasses and overwrite `/etc/rc.d/rc.local`.
+Set `manage_ip_alias` to false to prevent changes to `rc.local`.

 ##Parameters